 How big is the UK really?
 How does its size affect us Brits?
 Let’s take a closer look.

 Despite David Cameron calling Britain “a small group of islands” when answering a Russian’s official accusation of the UK being a “small island to which nobody pays attention”, the UK is, in fact, nothing of that sort.
 If continental landmasses are excluded from the comparison, the UK ranks ninth in terms of size, making it much larger than for instance Cuba or Sri Lanka.

-The UK’s islands only rank 78th of the world, sandwiched between the African nations Gabon and Guinea and easily surpassed by countries like Germany, France and Spain.
-U.S, states that are bigger than the UK include Alaska, Texas, Oregon, Montana and New Mexico.
+The UK’s islands only rank 78th in the world, sandwiched between the African nations Gabon and Guinea and easily surpassed by countries like Germany, France and Spain.
+The U.S. states that are bigger than the UK include Alaska, Texas, Oregon, Montana and New Mexico.